TkkrLab/website/content/deelnemer-worden.en.md

  - Fill in [this] (https://spreadsheets.google.com/viewform?formkey=dDRpSW5WQXZKRl9QMDVSX09fLVZFUHc6MQ) form.
 With this you commit yourself to paying the participant's contribution.
  - After checking your details, you will receive a confirmation (verbally, via email or in another way) that you have become a member of the Tkkrlab.
 If this is not done within a week, ask one of the board members what the status is.
  - Create an automatic payment for the 1st of each month to our bank account NL57ABNA0408886641 attn Stichting Tkkrlab.
- - You will receive your own key after the first payment.
-We ask a € 5 deposit for the key.
  - Subscribe to the [participants mailinglist](http://tkkrlab.nl/mailman/listinfo/members_tkkrlab.nl).
   - Optional: Subscribe to the General newsletter (also for external people) Newsletter.
 If you want to stay informed about other hackerspaces, register at [general hackerspaces.nl] (http://lists.hack42.nl/listinfo/general).